UFOID/UFO-Detector/README.md

 If this is not enough, check if you need to install other development packages as well.

-Build and run UFO Detector the same way as it's done in Windows, see the instructions above.
-The only difference is the project file path: .../UFO-Detector/ui-qt/Detector.pro.
+Open the project file .../UFO-Detector/ui-qt/Detector.pro in Qt Creator and build it.
+You can run the application from Qt Creator or from command line in the build directory.

-####Ubuntu 16
+#### Ubuntu Linux >=15

-In Ubuntu 16, first install Qt5 and avconv/ffmpeg, plus the necessary packages for compiling OpenCV.
+In Ubuntu Linux >=15, first install Qt5 and avconv/ffmpeg, plus the necessary packages for compiling OpenCV.
 Installing libopencv-dev package is optional because it will not be used.

 ```sudo apt-get install qtbase5-dev avconv build-essential cmake libgtk2.0-dev pkg-config libavcodec-dev libavformat-dev libswscale-dev```